-How Adipose Stem Cell Technology Develops Spinal Cord Injury Therapy
+How Adult Stem Cell Technology Develops Spinal Cord Injury Therapy

 Since the discovery of Stem Cells, scientists have learned that we all have them within us all throughout our lives.
 These stem cells are known as Adult Stem Cells, and in general, they can be found virtually everywhere in the body.
-Those that are found in the fatty tissue just under the skin are called Adipose Stem Cells.
+Those that are found in the bone marrow just under the skin are known as Bone marrow-Derived Stem Cells.
 When used in therapy, they’re known as Adipose-Derived Stem Cells.

 When a Spinal Cord Injury occurs, the resulting inflammation releases inhibiting factors that ultimately cause the fibers of nerve cells to retract.
 Scar tissue develops, effectively preventing a bridge to be formed across the area of injury.
 This, in essence, is what prevents healing and causes the debilitating effects after an injury.
-But research has shown that Adult Stem Cells, particularly Adipose-Derived Stem Cells, have the potential for bridging the gap if used in stem cell treatments for spinal cord injuries.
-Additionally, stem cells might excrete substances that reduce damaging inflammation, according to stem cell research for spinal cord injury.
+But research has shown that Adult Stem Cells, particularly Bone marrow and Umbilical tissue-Derived Stem Cells, have the potential for bridging the gap if used in stem cell treatments for spinal cord injuries.
+Additionally, stem cells excrete substances that reduce damaging inflammation, according to stem cell research for spinal cord injury.
 Already, trials involving Spinal Cord Injury Therapy via stem cells are producing remarkable effects.

 Studies from around the world are reporting exciting results from stem cell paralysis treatments and other treatments involving stem cells for spinal cord injury.
 In some cases, trial subjects undergoing stem cell therapy for spinal cord injury have regained the capacity to feel a light touch, and other spinal cord injury stem cell patients have been able to walk for at least an hour with the aid of a walker.
 An improvement in bladder and bowel control was also reported following stem cell treatment for spinal cord injury.